dswann101164/azure-noob-blog/posts/2025-11-10-only-1-percent-know-these-tools.md

 ---
-title: "Only 1% of Azure Admins Know These Three Tools — And Even Fewer Know When to Use Which"
+title: "Only 1% of Azure Admins Know These Three Tools â€” And Even Fewer Know When to Use Which"
 date: 2025-11-10
 summary: "I passed AZ-104.
 I was certified.
 I knew how to create VMs, configure networking, deploy ARM templates.
 Day 1 on the job: 'Pull me an inventory.'
 AZ-104 never covered this.
 Here's the certification gap nobody talks about, the query that proves it, and the templates that save your career."
 tags: ["azure", "resource-graph", "power-bi", "Excel", "AZ-104", "operations"]